-When Neil Lennon became caretaker manager of Celtic exactly a decade ago, he didn't get the fanfare of his predecessor, Tony Mowbray, or of his successor, Ronny Deila.
+When Neil Lennon became permanent manager of Celtic exactly a decade ago, he didn't get the fanfare of his predecessor, Tony Mowbray, or of his successor, Ronny Deila.

-Not even his permanent appointment could hold a candle to the hubbub that greeted those guys and the sheer pandemonium that was sparked by the arrival of Brendan Rodgers in 2016.
+His appointment could not hold a candle to the hubbub that greeted those guys and the sheer pandemonium that was sparked by the arrival of Brendan Rodgers in 2016.

 Everything was more low-key when Lennon got the job.
-Brought in to fire-fight after Mowbray's time went up in flames after a 4-0 loss to St Mirren, he was sent for again when Celtic were in distress after Rodgers upped and left for Leicester last year.
+Brought in to fire-fight as Mowbray's reign went up in flames after a 4-0 loss to St Mirren, he was sent for again when Celtic were in distress after Rodgers upped and left for Leicester last year.
 Twice they've called on him in difficult moments and twice he's answered.

 - The night St Mirren stunned Celtic 4-0